CKMolinga/Documentation-Of-Internship/README.md

 ### Day 1:
 -Worked on my project.
 Used a Cron Job to scgedule at created a function to check status every 2 secs

+### Day 2:
+-Worked on my project.
+Attended a presentation on dependency injection

+### Day 3:
+-Worked on my project.
+Connected backend application to frontend.